 The HGVC is levied by the Federal Customs Authority (FCA).
 Annual revenue from the charge is CHF 1.5 billion.
 One third of the revenues go to the cantons, and two thirds to the Confederation.

 The Confederation uses most of its share of the revenues to finance rail infrastructure.
-The Federal Council has instructed the FOT to draw up options for further promoting the HGVC as part of the 2021 Goods Traffic Transfer Report.
+In 2021, the Federal Council instructed the FOT to develop variants for the further development of the HGVC.